Creating new ways, tools and interfaces to solve problems through different phases.

 Outcome: A successful relaunch, five really good short movies and a lot of positive feedback and press.
 Astora is off to a good start.

 Insight: Believing in young people and empowering them really pays off.

-Create: A platform for art in public space
+Creating: A platform for art in public space.

 After the 2008 financial crisis and subsequent cuts in Dutch government spending on art subsidies, the art world was forced to reinvent their sources of revenue in an increasingly hostile climate towards the arts.
 Together with three professionals for art in the public domain we developed a new platform that promotes the sector in general and highlights alternative options for art projects in order to address potential new business.